maxfierrog/maxfierrog.github.io/content/cv.md

 {{< collapse "summary"="Details..." >}}

-I lead a team responsible for the development of open-ended IT initiatives in the department of Student Affairs and the management of all workstations and devices used by UC Berkeley Student Affairs groups.
-Some of the things we have achieved in my time here have been:
+I led a team responsible for the development of open-ended IT initiatives in the department of Student Affairs and the management of all workstations and devices used by UC Berkeley Student Affairs groups.
+Here are some of the things we achieved together during my time there:

 * Built infrastructure for and provided 60 iPads to teachers in the [ECE Program](https://ece.berkeley.edu/).
 * Created 2 interviewing stations free for all UC Berkeley students at the [Career Center](https://career.berkeley.edu/).
 * Set up an accessible station for [CalDining](https://caldining.berkeley.edu/) employees with low tech and English literacy.
 * Helped [Cal Esports](https://recsports.berkeley.edu/programs-events/esports/) do a drop-in replacement of 55 gaming PCs' hardware and software.

-In addition to these collective achievements, in my specific capacity as team lead I have:
+In addition to these collective achievements, in my specific capacity as team lead I was able to:

-* Conducted 3 successful hiring panels for the [Endpoint Engineer](https://docs.google.com/document/d/17_sCM0PM0WK7ghG6OPg30eWQ8d081LPXzWVUMnY5pMc/edit) position.
+* Conduct 4 successful hiring panels for positions on my team (including my own).
-* Advised CIO Jenn Stringer and IT leadership as part of the [Student Technology Council](https://stc.berkeley.edu/).
+* Advise ex-CIO Jenn Stringer and IT leadership as part of the [Student Technology Council](https://stc.berkeley.edu/).
-* [Contributed](https://drive.google.com/file/d/1JcIjnEDlngqoJxj0I6JEmAplYlQL42iv/view?usp=sharing) to the OneIT initiative instantiating more student programs in Berkeley IT.
+* [Contribute](https://drive.google.com/file/d/1JcIjnEDlngqoJxj0I6JEmAplYlQL42iv/view?usp=sharing) to the OneIT initiative instantiating more student programs in Berkeley IT.

 {{< /collapse >}}